char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 Sounds pretty easy, right?

-Another good source of information about applying Apache 2.0 License to a software project can be official ["How to"](https://infra.apache.org/licensing-howto.html) from Apache Software Foundation directed to Apache Committers.
+Another good source of information about applying Apache 2.0 License to a software project can be official <a href="https://infra.apache.org/licensing-howto.html" target="_blank" rel="noopener noreferrer">"How to"</a> from Apache Software Foundation directed to Apache Committers.